 - Use Video Please – Video conference calls are a simple, amazing practice.
 No one cares what anyone looks like and I think we can all agree that talking with someone eye-to-eye (or monitor-to-monitor) deepens a sense of connection.

 - Host Virtual Gatherings – We have always hosted virtual happy hours as well as a virtual book club.
 Those are still quite popular… especially the happy hours.
 However, we added a few more virtual gatherings and the team loves them.
 These include:

 - Virtual Cooking Class

 - Music Class

-- Leverage Social Chatrooms: We have dedicated chat rooms around topics, but our most popular 2 are Cheers for Peers and Wellness.
-Cheers for Peers is a chatroom that allows team members to give a shout out to their fellow team members for any reason.
+- Leverage Social Chat Rooms – We have dedicated chat rooms around topics, but our most popular two are Cheers for Peers and Wellness.
+Cheers for Peers is a chat room that allows team members to give a shout out to their fellow team members for any reason.
 Nothing feels better than having a co-worker say something nice about you.
-As for the Wellness chatroom, it has become increasingly popular.
+As for the Wellness chat room, it has become increasingly popular.
 Our team is sharing wellness habits, at-home workouts, movies, TVs shows, activities for kids, live concerts, and more.

-- Hold a Spirit Week: Consider adding fun to the week by mapping out theme days during the week.
-Maybe it’s something like Wacky Hat Wednesday (who doesn’t have a fun hat to pull out and show off for meetings.)
-Or Fancy Friday.
+- Hold a Spirit Week – Consider adding fun to the week by creating theme days.
+Maybe it’s something like Wacky Hat Wednesday (who doesn’t have a fun hat to pull out and show off for meetings), or Fancy Friday.
 Brainstorm with your team about what’s fun and relevant to them.

 If you’ve yet to read our other blog posts about creating a successful remote workforce, we suggest you read them.
 Here you’ll find “5 Proven Tips To Set Up a Remote Workforce Successfully.”
 You can read “5 Best Communication Practices for a Remote Workforce” here.
 And finally, you will discover “10 Tips for Remote Workers To Keep Their Sanity” here.